389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 ## Red Hat Directory Server 11
 ------------------------------

 RHDS 11 refers to the 389-ds-base-1.4.x series in RHEL 8/CentOS 8.
 For example the 389-ds-base-1.3.x releases were used in Red Hat Directory Server 10 on RHEL 7.
-So eventually REDS 12 (RHEL 9) will be the 1.5.x series.
+So eventually RHDS 12 (RHEL 9) will be the 1.5.x series.

 ## What is new in 389-ds-base-1.4.1 (RHDS 11)